exosite/exosense_recipes/RadioBridge/README.md

 ## Connecting RadioBridge and Exosite
 ### Add the RadioBridge Product Template to your account
 1.)
-Navigate to Murano and select "IoT Marketplace" in the top ribbon\
+Navigate to Murano and select "*IoT Marketplace*" in the top ribbon\
 2.)
-In solutions, find and select "RadioBridge Product Template"\
+In solutions, find and select "*RadioBridge Product Template*"\
 3.)
-Click the "Add Product" button.
+Click the "*Add Product*" button.
 This adds the template to your account.\
 ![](../../assets/RadioBridge/RadioBridgeExchangeElement.png)

 ### Add RadioBridge as a new product
 1.)
-Navigate to Solutions->'+ New Solution'->'Add a product'\
+Navigate to '*Solutions*'->'*+ New Solution*'->'*Add a product*'\
+2.)
+Choose a name for your product, could be as simple as '*radiobridge*', and select "*RadioBridge Product Template*" as the starting point.\
 ![](../../assets/RadioBridge/CreateNewProduct.png) \
-2.)
-Choose a name for your product, could be as simple as 'radiobridge', and select "RadioBridge Product Template" as the starting point.

 ### Connect RadioBridge Console to Murano
 1.)
-In the enpoints tab of the product, copy the URL as shown below\
+Copy your product URL by clicking the link icon, or in the enpoints tab of the product, copy the URL as shown below\
 ![Endpoint page in Murano](../../assets/RadioBridge/EndpointURL.png) \
 2.)
 Paste this URL into the API settings of console.radiobridge.com\
 3.)
-Append the URL with '/radiobridge'\
+Append the URL with '*/radiobridge*'\
 ![from console.radiobridge.com](../../assets/RadioBridge/RadioBridgeConsoleAPI.png)

 ## Add Device in ExoSense